-Hello, i'm based in Brampton, Ontario and am here to help your music sound the way you want it to.
-I have a make-shift studio where I could record your vocals, mix & master your records or do both for relatively cheap.
+Hello, i'm based in Brampton, Ontario and am here to help your music sound professional and competitive.
+I specialize mostly in Urban music (Hip-Hop, Electronic, R&B).
+I can mix your records, master you records and/or record your vocals in my studio as well.
 Furthermore, I am an experienced songwriter and can help you write the tune you imagine.
-I am especially effective at applying tension and release as per shown by my catalog below.
-Finally, I can help with production if needed during the process without a cost (Unless i'm expected to produce a whole record in which case i'll have to charge but otherwise, I would be happy to add little flourishes throughout the production if requested).
+Finally, I can help with production if needed during the process without extra cost (Unless i'm expected to produce a whole record in which case i'll have to charge but otherwise, I would be happy to add little flourishes throughout the production if requested).

 I am easy to work with and promise quick turnarounds.
 I like to keep revisions to no more than 3 rounds of edits but I acknowledge that sometimes, records/projects require more than that and this can be negotiated if necessary,

 My schedule is flexible.
 For example, I could work late night and/or early mornings if needed.

 $20/hour if recording in my studio.

 Tell me about your project and how I can help, through the 'Contact' button above.

 Interview with Easy Sheperd

 Q: Describe the most common type of work you do for your clients.

 A: My typical work process includes speaking with the client(s) to get an idea of what he/she wants and executing accordingly.
 I will typically send a draft, receive revisions and edit accordingly.
 I will not add anything to the record that I believe will make it stronger unless the client gives me permission to do so.
 I've definitely learned that the client's needs/wants are of upmost importance - not my own.
 I definitely want to ensure the client is happy and work with his/her vision.